dsantos-lean/MyClean/user_stories/user_story_12_DisplayCompanyWebsite.md

 * Lean: 1 day
 * Jeomin: 2 days
 * Dea : 2 days
-* Adithyan: 2 days
+* Adithyan: 1 days

 ## Assumptions (if any):
+- Users have a registration-type of "Company"
+- Users have an external company website.

 ## Description:
-Version 1 : I want to display company details in the website.
+- As a user, I want to be able to show customers my cleaning website

 ## Tasks.

-1. Task Display company website, Estimation i day
+1. Task Display company website (1 day)
-2. Create a company display page for the cleaning company in the website.
-   - Add an about us page for the company.
+2. Create an external link to actual company's website

 # UI Design:
-* Many user stories are connected to a User interface.
-* Insert a mockup design screenshot using any prototyping tools, [https://ninjamock.com/](https://ninjamock.com/)

 # Completed:
-* Insert screenshots of completed. [https://ninjamock.com/](https://ninjamock.com/)